JuhooM/mazesolver/README.md

   //6.11.2023

   Finished all movement functions, but for some reason turns are not accurate.
 When turning pi/2 it will only turn like 5pi/12.
 If turn input value 100deg it seems to be close to pi/2.
 Needs fixing.

+  //9.11.2023

+  All movement functions work now.
+Added movement correcting functions for accurate travel.
+Better wall following maze solving function works now, with the use of previously mentioned movement functions.
+Still encounters bugs where world couldnt be calculated and then gets stuck, or movement fails and robot will travel wrong direction.